Catalonia pushes for independence from Spain: What to know

 How did the Oct.
 1 vote go?

-About 90 percent of the 2.3 million people who cast votes chose independence, Catalan officials said of the disputed referendum.
-However, fewer than half of eligible voters participated in the Oct.
-1 vote.
+Catalonia’s parliament voted for independence after an Oct.
+1 referendum with about 90 percent of the 2.3 million people who voted choosing independence, according to Catalan officials.
+However, fewer than half of the eligible voters participated in the highly contested referendum.

 About 900 people were treated for injuries after voting turned violent when Catalan civilians and Spanish police clashed earlier this month.